Our products

 • If you want to cook cod without prior planning.

-• For everyday use: you get home and prepare it directly.
+• For everyday use: you come home and prepare it directly.

-• If you don't have experience desalting (you avoid errors).
+• If you are not experienced in desalting (avoid errors).

 • For all salted cod recipes: pil pil, vizcaína, baked, in green sauce.

-• When cooking for others and you need a reliable result.
+• When cooking for others and needing a reliable result.

 Limitations of desalted cod

-• Higher price than salted (you pay for the desalting process).
+• Higher price than salted cod (you pay for the desalting process).

 • Shorter shelf life: 3-5 days in the refrigerator (vs. months for salted).